Buying a holiday home or holiday apartment

 It’s very easy to get swept away with your emotions when buying a holiday home, but you’ll need to give sufficient attention to the legal elements in order to avoid future difficulties.
 For example, if you are buying a leasehold property are there restrictions which could prohibit holiday lets?
 It pays to ask explicit questions early in the buying process to avoid disappointment closer to completion.

-You’ll need the right holiday lettings insurance policy even when security deposits are taken (you may never need to make a claim, but the consequences of a major leak or other damage could be significant) and you must also get a landlord’s inspection for any gas boilers.
-Local fire officers are also likely to be helpful with a fire risk assessment.
+You’ll need the right holiday lettings insurance policy even when security deposits are taken (you may never need to make a claim, but the consequences of a major leak or other damage could be significant) and you must also get a landlord’s inspection for any gas boilers and do a fire risk assessment.

 Ah, the fun bit!
 It shouldn’t be all about what might go wrong, but instead how you and your guests can get the most out of precious time away from home.